drakkan/terraform-provider-sftpgo/docs/resources/group.md

 - `automatic_credentials` (Number) If set to 1 SFTPGo will use credentials from the environment
 - `bucket` (String)
 - `credentials` (String) SFTPGo secret formatted as string: "$<status>$<key>$<additional data length>$<additional data><payload>".
-- `hns` (Number) If set to 1 Hierarchical namespace support is enabled for the bucket.
-Available in the Enterprise version.
+- `hns` (Number) 1 if Hierarchical namespace support is enabled for the bucket.
+Available in the Enterprise edition.
 - `key_prefix` (String) If specified then the SFTPGo user will be restricted to objects starting with this prefix.
 - `storage_class` (String)
 - `upload_part_max_time` (Number) The maximum time allowed, in seconds, to upload a single chunk.
 The default value is 32.
 Not set means use the default.